Last Updated on July 2, 2026 by Daniel Globe

 Flight, Fare, And Fees

-Beyond the booking reference and passenger details, your e-ticket also lays out the trip itself: the airline name, flight number, departure and arrival times, and your name and age category so you can verify the itinerary at a glance.
+Beyond the booking reference and passenger details, your e-ticket lays out the trip itself: the airline name, flight number, departure and arrival times, and your name and age category.

-Check the fare basis code too: it tells you the ticket type, cabin, and fare rules for refunds or changes.
-Many tickets also list baggage allowance, so you know how many bags and kilos you can bring without giving away extra money.
+Check the fare basis code too: it signals the ticket type, cabin, and rules for refunds or changes.
+Most e-tickets also list baggage allowance, so you know how many bags and kilos are included before you pack.

 How to Read Your Ticket Details

-How do you quickly make sense of an e-ticket?
-Start with the 13-digit ticket number: the first three digits usually show the airline code, and the rest identify your booking.
+Start with the 13-digit ticket number: the first three digits show the airline code, and the rest identify your booking.

 You’ll also see the passenger name, flight number, departure and arrival times, and baggage allowance.
-Read each line with care, because e-ticket security and ticket validation depend on matching these details exactly.
+Read each line carefully, since ticket verification depends on these details matching exactly.

 - Verify your name spelling